Hermanyo/Chat-API/README.md

 <code> firebase deploy --only functions:chatApi --project <your_firebase_project_name> </code>

-Go to the [Firebase Console](https://console.firebase.google.com) > Functions, copy the path that like with
+Go to the [Firebase Console](https://console.firebase.google.com) > Functions, Copy the path like

 https://us-central1-<your_firebase_project_name>.cloudfunctions.net/chatApi

 Now into your project fetch functions below using chatApi path, like this

-How to use this API into my project?

-Into your project use anyone Fetch Resource like [Node Fetch](https://github.com/bitinn/node-fetch) or [Axios](https://github.com/axios/axios).
+In your project, use any Fetch Resource as [Node Fetch](https://github.com/bitinn/node-fetch) or [Axios](https://github.com/axios/axios).

 ## Example1
 Create a chatroom with sender and receiver